Skip to main content

 Unopposed estrogen can stimulate the growth of the uterine lining, increasing the risk of endometrial cancer.
 Progesterone protects the uterus and also provides its own benefits, including improved sleep and mood stabilization.

 A growing body of evidence also supports the use of low-dose testosterone for women.
-It can be highly effective in addressing symptoms of low libido, fatigue, and cognitive fog that do not resolve with alone.
+It can be highly effective in addressing symptoms of low libido, fatigue, and cognitive fog that do not resolve with estrogen and progesterone alone.
 The doses used are much lower than those for men and are carefully calibrated to restore levels to the upper end of the normal female range.

 • Testosterone Cypionate for Women ∞ Administered as a weekly subcutaneous injection, typically at a dose of 10-20 units (0.1-0.2ml).
 This provides a steady, consistent level of testosterone that can significantly improve energy, libido, and muscle tone.